Chris Duarte (basketball): Professional career

-Indiana Pacers (2021–present)
+Indiana Pacers / Fort Wayne Mad Ants (2021–2023)

 Duarte was selected with the 13th pick in the 2021 NBA draft by the Indiana Pacers.
-On August 4, 2021, he signed a rookie scale contract with the Pacers.
-On October 20, Duarte made his NBA debut, recording 27 points on 6–9 three point shooting, five rebounds along with a steal to set the Pacers' franchise record for the most points in a rookie debut, in a 123–122 loss to the Charlotte Hornets.
+On August 4, 2021, he signed a rookie-scale contract with the Pacers.
+On October 20, Duarte made his NBA debut, recording 27 points on 6-of-9 three-point shooting, five rebounds along with a steal to set the Pacers' franchise record for the most points in a rookie debut, in a 123–122 loss to the Charlotte Hornets. and on December 17, he had a four-day assignment to the Fort Wayne Mad Ants.
+Duarte participated in the NBA's 2022 Rising Stars Challenge alongside teammate Tyrese Haliburton.
 On April 4, 2022, he was ruled out for the remainder of the season with a toe injury.
 Duarte was selected to the 2022 NBA All-Rookie Second Team.

+Sacramento Kings (2023–2024)

+On July 6, 2023, Duarte was traded to the Sacramento Kings for two future second-round picks.

+Chicago / Windy City Bulls (2024–2025)

+On July 8, 2024, Duarte was traded to the Chicago Bulls as part of the sign-and-trade deal that sent DeMar DeRozan to the Kings.
+On December 17, he had a four-day assignment with the Windy City Bulls and on February 3, 2025, he was waived by the Bulls.

+Vaqueros de Bayamon (2025)

+On March 10, 2025, Duarte signed with Vaqueros de Bayamón of the Baloncesto Superior Nacional.
+He would join Danilo Gallinari and JaVale McGee as the imports.
+On August 12, 2025, he helped Bayamón acquire their 17th championship.

+Unicaja Málaga (2025–present)

+On July 1, 2025, he signed with Unicaja of the Spanish Liga ACB.

+Personal life

+In January 2022, Duarte welcomed his second child, a daughter, with his girlfriend.